 Curry paste is the wet version of curry powder, and is sold in most big grocery stores with the other international foods.
 Keeping a jar on hand makes it super easy to throw together a delicious curry.

 I recommend red curry paste for this recipe.
-A lot of people like Mae Ploy because it has a super robust flavor, but Thai Kitchen may be easier to find.
+A lot of people like Mae Ploy because it has a super robust flavor, but it does contain animal ingredients, so if you want this dish to be strictly vegan, Thai Kitchen is an easy-to-find plant-based option.
 You can also make your own curry paste at home, following this how-to from The Wanderlust Kitchen!